SAP/fundamental-tools/doc/app.md

 - ABAP developers can build also this layer, by reusing (copy/paste) standard patterns for components positioning and grouping.
 Learning a bit more about HTML/JS, developers can start modifying standard patterns and buil their own.

 - Standard ui components' templates (default ui configurations) can be pure HTML, pure JS or the combination of both.
-It depends on ui framework and the standard usage pattern nd can be easy changed (custom ui configurations)
+It depends on ui framework and standard usage pattern can be easy changed (custom ui configurations).

+- Generic and custom Value Helps are supported by `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)

 One example with input, datepicker and checkbox: